Why Are Most SSDs Already Encrypted?

 The controller generates a Media Encryption Key (MEK) during manufacturing or first initialization.
 Every write to NAND passes through the AES engine, and every read is decrypted before being sent to the host.
-Under normal operation, this is invisible.
-The OS reads and writes plaintext; the controller handles encryption transparently.
 Performance impact is negligible because the AES engine is implemented in dedicated hardware on the controller die.

 - Media Encryption Key (MEK)